imranrazik/imranrazik.github.io/index.md

 <br>

 <b> Hi!
-I’m a zoologist, designer, and science communicator based at the Max Planck Institute of Animal Behavior. </b> <br/>
+I’m a science communicator, graphic designer, and biologist based at the Max Planck Institute of Animal Behavior. </b> <br/>

 With a background in research and skills in multimedia production, I work to make science accessible and engaging.